ciwei100000/mpv/DOCS/man/en/input.rst

 **mpv** can be started in input test mode, which displays key bindings and the commands they're bound to on the OSD, instead of executing the commands::

-    mpv --input-test --demuxer=rawvideo --demuxer-rawvideo=w=1280:h=720 /dev/zero
+    mpv --input-test --force-window --idle

-(Commands which normally close the player will not work in this mode, and you must kill **mpv** externally to make it exit.)
+(Only closing the window will make **mpv** exit, pressing normal keys will merely display the binding, even if mapped to quit.)

 General Input Command Syntax
 ----------------------------